 John Mitchell 1965—21st September 2020.
 RIP.

 John was the Dean Martin of Dalmuir, if that was as good as you were going to feel all day, then another drink would help you on the road, or up the road, or to find a wandering lift-button and watch it settle like a bingo number to the floor you stayed on.
-I used to laugh at John when I met him in the Horsie or sometimes Macs—his da, Old Joe settled in the bar and that was the last pub I saw him, about a year ago, my brother Bod was with me—and I’d test him, ‘how long you been on it now?’
+I used to laugh at John when I met him in the Horsie or sometimes Macs—his da, Joe in the bar.
+The last pub I saw him, about a year ago, my brother Bod was with me—and I’d test him, ‘how long you been on it now?’

-He’d laugh and take a swig of lager and be able to tell me to day.
+He laughed, took a swig of lager and be able to tell me to day.
 And there’d be a lot of days.
-I think he was trying to break some kind of record.
-That was before—but there’s always different kinds of befores and different kind of afters —when he talked about getting back with his partner and their kids.
-That gap got longer too and before he moved into the flat at the bottom of Mountblow Road.
+That was before—but there’s always different kinds of befores and different kinds of afters —when he talked about getting back with his partner and their kids.
+That gap got longer too, before he moved into the flat at the bottom of Mountblow Road.
 The one where he phoned his da from to tell him he had chest pains.

 That’s what I heard from the Dalmuir beehive.
 Old Joe told him to phone an ambulance.
 John had a massive heart attack.

 Heart attacks are always described as massive.
 Especially ones that kill you.
 You never hear about the tickly heart attacks that give you the munchies.